prat459/CBIT_COSC_Hackathon/README.md

-# CBIT Hacktoberfest Hackathon: Team-31
+# CBIT Hacktoberfest Hackathon (Team-31)
-# PETDOPT - Pet Adoption Website
+## PETDOPT - Pet Adoption Website

+PETDOPT is a user-friendly web platform that simplifies pet adoption.
+Users can register, log in securely, and manage their pet listings with details like breed, age, and location.
+An interactive map shows available pets using emoji markers, making it easy for adopters to find nearby pets.
+The platform ensures security with password hashing and session management, offering a smooth and safe adoption experience.

-## Features
+### Features
 - User registration and login with session management
 - Password hashing for security
 - User-specific dashboard displaying pets
 - Add and edit pet details: species, breed, age, diseases, location, photo
-- View pet locations on a map with pet emoji markers
+- View pet locations on a map with pet emoji markers <br><br>

-## Technologies Used
+### Technologies Used
 - **Frontend:** HTML, CSS, JavaScript
 - **Backend:** Node.js, Express.js
 - **Database:** PostgreSQL